-Inflammation is part of the complex biological response of vascular tissues to a harmful stimuli, such as bacteria, viruses, parasites, damaged cells, or different cellular irritants.
-Inflammation is not “bad’ in itself, it is a protective attempt by the body to remove the injurious stimuli and to initiate a powerful healing process.
+Inflammation is part of the complex biological response of vascular tissues to a harmful stimulus, such as bacteria, viruses, parasites, damaged cells, or different cellular irritants.
+Inflammation is not “bad’.
+It is a protective attempt by the body to remove the injurious stimuli and to initiate a powerful healing process.
 However, chronic and uncontrolled inflammation can cause damage to cells, tissue and organs and result in a range of diseases from autoimmune diseases like Celiac Disease and Rheumatoid Arthritis, to obesity and heart disease.

 Reasons for Buying Gluten-Free*